 When it comes to designing your own website, the most important goal you should achieve is to give the best user experience possible.

-It goes without saying that there’s probably a million things you can do to heighten that experience, but a few of them do get overlooked once in a while.
+It goes without saying that there are probably a million things you can do to heighten that experience, but a few of them do get overlooked once in a while.
 Like the background colour, for instance.

 All Lovely in White